Crickets

 Slack notifications

-Daily digest or instant alerts in your team channel when something needs attention.
+A daily digest or instant alert in your team channel when something needs attention.
+Without opening the dashboard.

 Common questions